Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 - **Seismic Event (mining induced)**
 Usually refers to a mining induced event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomena including but not limited to:

+     - **Rock/Strain burst**
-	- **Rock/Strain burst**: This encompasses the violent ejection of rock and is a primary concern in mines.
+       - Encompasses the violent ejection of rock and is a primary concern in mines.

-	- **Slip motion (Fault slip)
+     2. **Slip motion (Fault slip)**
-	- Fall of ground
+       Fundamental and covers the movement along existing geological features, which can be a precursor or result of mining activities.

+     3. **Fall of ground**
+       - A broad term that effectively captures events like rock falls, which can be dangerous in mining settings.

-	- Tensile or compressive fracturing
+     4. **Tensile or compressive fracturing**
-	- Shear rupture
-	- Pillar crushing/damage
+       - Important to differentiate as the mechanism and implications of tensile fracturing can be different from those of compressive fracturing.

+     5. **Shear rupture**
+       - A primary mechanism of failure in rocks, crucial to understand and monitor.

+     6. **Pillar crushing/damage**
+       - Specific to the integrity of the mined-out regions and is essential for safety considerations.

 	-

 - **Blast (development, production, other)**